ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 ### Structured groups

-There is an additional class of group contribution model where not only does the group multiplicity have to be specified, but the number of bonds between groups must also be specified.
+There is an additional class of group-contribution model where not only does the group multiplicity have to be specified, but the number of bonds between groups must also be specified.
 An example of this is `structSAFTgammaMie`:

 ```julia